-Did we say that the richest countries are also the smallest?
-That is not the case, of course, of the United States, which in 2020—during the early and worst phase of the pandemic—still managed to climb to the top 10 of the list after teetering on its edges for the best part of the last two decades.
+Did we say that the wealthiest countries are also the smallest?
+That is not the case, of course, with the United States which first entered the top 10 list in 2020 after hovering just beyond tenth place for the better part of the past two decades.

 Current International Dollars: 77,808 | Click To View GDP & Economic Data

-Until it didn’t: prices crashed at the beginning of 2020, then the global pandemic ensued—and the krone was sent in freefall.
-In the second quarter of that year, the Norwegian fell by 6.3 %, the biggest decline in half a century and possibly since World War Two.
+Until it didn’t: prices crashed at the beginning of 2020, then the global pandemic ensued—and the krone was sent into freefall.
+In the second quarter of that year, Norwegian GDP fell by 6.3 %, the biggest decline in half a century and possibly since World War Two.

-Does it mean that Norwegians have become significantly less wealthy than they were before the pandemic?
+Does that mean Norwegians became significantly less wealthy than they were before the pandemic?
 Certainly not.
-After the initial shock, the economy gradually pared the losses and closed the year at -0.7%.
-Then, in 2021, it regained much of the ground lost during the previous months, growing overall by almost 4%, the same rate projected by the IMF for 2022 (that is before oil prices set new highs following Russian aggression of Ukraine).
+After the initial shock, the economy gradually pared the losses and closed the year at -1.2% GDP growth.
+Then in 2021 the economy rebounded, growing overall by almost 3.9% and around 3.3% in 2022.

-Furthermore, when it comes to any economic problem fate might throw at them, Norwegians can always count on their $1.2 trillion sovereign wealth fund, the world's largest.
-Yet Norwegians know that with great wealth comes great responsibility: unlike many other rich nations, high per capita GDP figures are truly a reflection of people’s financial wellbeing since Norway has amongst the lowest income inequality gaps in the world.
+When it comes to any unforseen economic problem, Norwegians can always count on their $1.3 trillion sovereign wealth fund, the world's largest.
+But unlike many other rich nations, Norway's high per capita GDP figures are are a reasonably accurate reflection of the average person's economic well-being the country has amongst the smalleset income inequality gaps in the world.

 Agriculture, fishing and trading pearls: these used to be the economic mainstays of this Persian Gulf nation.
 Then oil was discovered in the 1950s and everything changed.
-Today, its highly cosmopolitan population enjoy considerable wealth, traditional Islamic architecture mixes with glitzy shopping centers, and workers come from all over the world lured by tax-free salaries and year-round sunshine (to the extent that only about 20% of the people living in the country are actually locally-born).
+Today, the United Arab Emirates’ (UAE) highly cosmopolitan population enjoys considerable wealth.
+Traditional Islamic architecture mixes with glitzy shopping centers and workers come from all over the world lured by tax-free salaries and year-round sunshine; only about 20% of the people living in the country are actually locally-born.

 5. Macao SAR

 Just a few years ago, many were betting that the Las Vegas of Asia was on its way to becoming the richest nation in the world.
-Formerly a colony of the Portuguese Empire, since the gaming industry was liberalized in 2001 this special administrative region of the People's Republic of China has seen its wealth growing at an astounding pace.
-With a population just over 600,000, and more than 40 casinos spread over a territory of about 30 square kilometers, this narrow peninsula just south of Hong Kong became a money-making machine.
+Formerly a colony of the Portuguese Empire, the gaming industry was liberalized in 2001 this special administrative region of the People's Republic of China has seen its wealth growing at an astounding pace.
+With a population of about 700,000, and more than 40 casinos spread over a territory of about 30 square kilometers, this narrow peninsula just south of Hong Kong became a money-making machine.

-That, at least, until the machine started losing money rather than making it.
+That, at least, was until the machine started losing money rather than making it.
 When Covid struck, global traveling came to a halt, and for a while Macao even slipped out of the 10 richest nations ranking.
-To this day, Macao is the only country on the list whose per-capita purchasing power is lower than it was before the start of the pandemic—about $125,000 in 2019, down by $40,000 today.
+Today, after more than three years since the start of the pandemic, Macao is slowly returning to business as usual.
+Yet, it also is the only country on the list whose per-capita purchasing power is lower than before the global health emergency—it was about $125,000 in 2019, down by more than $35,000 today.

-Still, the country’s oil, gas and petrochemical reserves are so large, and its population so small—just 2.8 million—that this marvel of ultramodern architecture, luxury shopping malls and fine cuisine has managed to top the list of the world's richest nations for 20 years.
+Still, Qatar's oil, gas and petrochemical reserves are so large and its population so small—just 3 million—that this marvel of ultramodern architecture, luxury shopping malls and fine cuisine has managed to stay atop the list of the world's richest nations for 20 years.

-Yet, with only about 12% of the residents being Qatari nationals, in the initial months of the pandemic the country—similarly to many other Gulf states—saw COVID-19 spreading especially among low-income migrant workers living in crowded quarters at furious speed.
-Quarantines, curfews and lockdowns have been imposed more than once, yet Qatar suffered one of the highest rates of positive cases in the region.
+With only about 12% of the country's residents being Qatari nationals, the initial months of the pandemic saw COVID-19 spreading rapidly among low-income migrant workers living in crowded quarters.
+Quarantines, curfews and lockdowns have been imposed more than once and yet Qatar suffered one of the highest rates of positive cases in the region.

-Even so, the economy has shown a certain resilience.
-It contracted by a relatively modest 3.5% in 2020, has grown roughly 1.5% in 2021 and is now projected to rebound to 3.4% amid a rise in gas and oil revenues and the boost from hosting the 2022 World Cup, which will add 1.7 billion to the economy and bring 1.2 million visitors to the country.
+Even so, the economy has proven to be resilient.
+It contracted by a relatively modest 3.5% in 2020, has grown roughly by 1.5% in 2021, and grew 4.2% in 2022 thanks to greater gas and oil revenues and tourists coming to see the World Cup.

 Current International Dollars: 131,580 | Click To View GDP & Economic Data